fluencelabs/examples/aqua-examples/near-integration/README.md

 ctrl-c to exit
 ```

-Please take note of the **relay id** and **peer id** for use in your client calls.
+Please take note of the **relay id** and **peer id** for use in your client peer.
 In order to call the `account_state` method, open a new terminal window and navigate to the `~/examples/aqua-examples/near-integration/near-signing-node` directory and execute:

 ```bash
 aqua run \